You can play a role in preventing suicide. Your loved one may not ask for help, but can show warning signs.

 - Ask nonjudgmental questions

 Take adolescent/teen suicidal thoughts seriously.
 If a teen is at immediate risk of harm to self and/or others, go to the nearest emergency room for help.

 Help During and After Distress

 If you or a family member is in crisis, you can rely on our emergency care team to help stabilize the situation.

-After stabilization, our compassionate inpatient behavioral health care team can assist with plans for care at Wayne UNC or outpatient care.
-We’ll make sure you have an aftercare provider appointment before you leave the hospital.
+After stabilization, our compassionate team will make sure you have an aftercare provider appointment before you leave the hospital.